dinhhung2512/Archon/README.md

 ## You can also join the Discord at https://discord.gg/ZdVbrMn if you need further help! :)  ##
 ###############################################################################################

-# Grace Period: How long (in seconds) Archon will let blocks mine for.
+# Grace Period: How long (in seconds) Archon will let blocks mine for before considering them to be completed.
 # NOTE: This value is extremely important, it is used as a timer by Archon to determine how much time must elapse after a block starts
 #   before Archon can send the next queued block to be mined.
 Set it too small, and Archon will instruct your miners to start mining a
 #   new block before they've finished scanning the previous one.
 Conversely, set it too long, and you risk missing blocks entirely.